-Our actual values are revealed by what we do.
-So we don’t ascribe to ideas, we embody practices.
-Practices root us in our everyday relationships and responsibilities in Christ.
+Our values are revealed by what we habitually practice, so we seek to not simply ascribe to ideas, but to embody practices that root us in our everyday relationships and responsibilities in Christ.

-We want to covenant ourselves to a set of practices that embody and demonstrate our core values.
-So the Table is defined by 4 core practices that form us as a community of disciples of Jesus.
+Specifically, we covenant ourselves to a set of 4 practices that embody and demonstrate our core values, and form us as a community of disciples of Jesus.

 Our 4 core practices are WELCOMING, LISTENING, GOSPELING, and GOING.

 Hospitality is one of the oldest Christian practices.
 By hospitality, we don’t mean “entertaining guests” as much as simple making room for others.
 We seek to be a people who know how to open up space for others to simply be.

 Jesus was really good at this, and it was one of the keys to his effectiveness in ministry.
 So we seek to imitate him and the way he welcomed friends, strangers, and even enemies.

 Other prophets maintained austere lifestyles, but Jesus came “eating and drinking,” so much so that he was often accused of being a glutton and a drunkard (Luke 7:34).
 A large amount of Jesus’ ministry took place around tables while eating and drinking.

 So this includes the practice of welcoming people into our homes, opening up physical space.
 It also includes the practice of opening up spiritual space in conversations and in our lives.
 We seek to create a sense of welcome by becoming fully present to God, one another, and the people God brings into our lives.

 God welcomes us at the Eucharist table.
 We welcome one another in community as we gather around tables in our homes.
 And we welcome the stranger by extending the hospitality of Jesus out into the neighborhood, eating and drinking with our neighbors.